nwillc/genfuncs/README.md

 ## type [KeyValueFor](<https://github.com/nwillc/genfuncs/blob/master/container/maps/map_types.go#L33>)

-KeyValueFor is used to generate a key and value from a type\, it accepts any type\, and returns a comparable key and any value\.
+KeyValueFor is used to generate a key and value from a type, it accepts any type, and returns a comparable key and any value.

 ```go
 type KeyValueFor[T any, K comparable, V any] func(T) *genfuncs.Result[*Entry[K, V]]